-Ever since we moved to Barcelona, we have received tons of questions about our favorite travel recommendations around the city for those of you (and your friends) who happen to be planning trips this way.
+Ever since we moved to Barcelona, we continue to receive many requests for travel recommendations around the city for those of you and your friends who are planning a visit.
 So today, I’m happy to finally present to you our official Gimme Some Oven Travel Guide!

-Get ready because there is muchísima information below, including a running list of all of our favorite places to eat, visit and stay in Barcelona.
+Barclay and I have done our best to compile a list of our favorite places to eat, visit and stay in the city.
+And we’ve especially worked hard on the restaurant recs, because with so much amazing food in this city, I firmly believe you should never have a bad meal here!
+(Always such a tragedy on vacation.)
 We’ve also created a list of Barcelona-specific pro travel tips for how to navigate the city like a local.
-And we have also created a Google Map that you can have easy access to all of our recommendations while you’re out and about.
+And we have created a Google Map so that you can download to have easy access to all of our recommendations while you’re out and about.

-We promise to keep updating this guide as often as possible as we continue to discover more great places around the city.
-But please — if you have your own Barcelona travel recommendations, be sure to share any of your favorites in the comment section below too.
-And pretty please (2021 edit) — if you use this guide in any way, would you mind leaving a comment below just to let us know what you enjoyed?
-I have received hundreds of emails and DMs from readers over the years who have used and loved this guide, but very few people leave comments here and I would love for you to be able to read one another’s feedback and recs too.
-Gracias!
+We’ll try to keep updating this guide as often as possible as we continue to discover more great places around the city.
+But please, if you have your own Barcelona travel recommendations, be sure to share any of your favorites in the comment section below too.
+And if you use this guide in any way, would you mind leaving a comment below just to let us know what you enjoyed?
+We’ve received hundreds of emails and DMs from readers over the years who have used and loved this guide, but very few people leave comments here and I’d love for you to be able to read one another’s feedback and share recommendations too.

 For more travel guides and general travel tips, feel free to also check out the archives in our Travel section on the blog.
 And if you would like to follow along with our adventures behind the scenes living in Barcelona, you’re always welcome to check out my personal Instagram.
 Alright, without any further ado, here are our favorite Barcelona travel recommendations including: